Minor Health Concerns

 Your pharmacist can also talk to you confidentially without anything being noted in your medical records, which some people may prefer.

-Getting advice from a local pharmacist is the best first step for a minor health concern.
 But if you think you or your family member is more seriously ill, then a GP or hospital may be more appropriate.

 Many pharmacies are open until late and at weekends.
 You don't need an appointment – you can just walk in.